 When people look at their returns, one goal is to understand how well Betterment is managing their money.
 If you want to judge how well Betterment has built your portfolio, the time-weighted return (TWR) is a useful figure to use.

 When you log into your Betterment account from a web browser and go to the Performance section, select one of your investment accounts from the Filter, and once the page reloads, you’ll see your time-weighted return.
-If you’re logged in on the mobile app, tap “See performance,” and your time-weighted return will be listed first.
-We list it first because we want you to see if first, because for most Betterment customers, it’s one of the most useful numbers to look at to compare to how ‘markets’ are doing.
+If you’re logged in on the mobile app, tap “See performance,” select one of your investment accounts, and then look for "Your portfolio's return".
+From there, you can compare your current portfolio to others to see how various portfolios are performing in the market.

 Remember that time is one of the most important factors when investing, especially over the long run.
 The time-weighted return measures how much the underlying asset mix in the portfolio is returning over a given timeframe.
-Of all the possible returns figures, it is the most reflective of how well we’ve designed your portfolio.
+Itt demonstrates how well we’ve designed your portfolio.
 When comparing it to markets or others returns, ensure you’re doing it fairly by aligning risk levels, the timeframe you’re looking at, and whether or not you’ve made allocation changes along the way.